tobias/vertx-clojure-conj-2013/rivulet/README.md

+# Rivulet

-# Rivulet - sample polyglot stream processing with Vert.x
+Sample polyglot stream processing with Vert.x

 Run with `lein vertx run`, then point your browser at
 <http://localhost:8080>.